On Representing Resilience Requirements of Microservice Architecture Systems: Resilience Requirement Representation

 \textbf{Domain properties} are indicative statements of domain knowledge which are used as references of elements in KAOS\cite{van2001goal}\cite{lamsweerde2003kaos}.
 Service performance benchmarks are domain properties of service resilience goals, because service performance benchmarks are key variables to calculate service resilience metrics in MRMM.
-Domain knowledges of MSA Systems (like architectural patterns, operation principles) are domain properties of resilience mechanisms, because they are the references of resilience mechanisms.
-A domain property is represented by an orange pentagon, and textual specifications of domain properties include the following information: \begin{itemize} \bitem{Domain Property Name} The identifier of the domain property; \bitem{Description} Detailed description of the domain property; \bitem{Reference Resources} Reference links to related documentations of the domain property.
+Domain knowledges of MSA Systems (like architectural patterns, operation principles) are domain properties of resilience mechanisms, because the selection of a resilience mechanism depends on what microservice component or technology stack is used \cite{garriga2017towards}.
+A domain property is represented by an orange pentagon, and linked with a goal it supplements with the \textbf{refers to} link, and textual specifications of domain properties include the following information: \begin{itemize} \bitem{Domain Property Name} The identifier of the domain property; \bitem{Description} Detailed description of the domain property; \bitem{Reference Resources} Reference links to related documentations of the domain property.

 \end{itemize}